Simblissity home > G.E.T.

 Other useful overview maps include those found in the DeLorme state atlases (Arizona and New Mexico), as well as state highway maps.

-Flagging, Cairns, and Other In-the-Field Markings
+In-the-Field Markings

 Flagging & Improvised Cairn, Black Range NM

 Since the Grand Enchantment Trail is a free (suggested) route, it is not marked with permanent and official "G.E.T." trail signs, blazes, or posts like the AT or PCT.
 The individual trails and tracks that it uses, however, do often feature various marking conventions, which differ from place to place in terms of style and frequency.
 This signage may help in following portions of the G.E.T. route, but it is the guidebook and maps that will keep you informed of each twist and turn in the route.
-Use the guide and maps as your virtual "trail blazes."
+Use the guide and maps as your "virtual trail blazes."

-Rectangular Tree Cuts, CDT/GET
+Rectangular Tree Cuts, or "i-Blazes," CDT/GET

 The Arizona Trail and Continental Divide Trail each have their own blazing conventions and emblems.
 Look for such blazes on the portions of the G.E.T. that use these trails.